kevinsogo/compgen/docs/CONTEST.md

 - `judge_count` can be replaced by `judges` which should be a list of judge names.
 The same is true with the other `*_count` fields.

-- The `teams` field is also a bit special: you can group teams according to their university.
+- The `teams` field is also a bit special: you can group teams/contestants by university/school.
 See `examples/contest.json` for an example.

 - The `teams`, `judges`, etc., fields can also contain a string pointing to a separate `.json` file which contains the list.
 This is useful if you want to pregenerate them with a different program.

-## kg kontest
+## Compiling to PC2-readable format

 The next step is to run `kg kontest pc2 path/to/contest.json`.
 This will create a folder `kgkompiled/[contestcode]`.
 It will contain (among other things) `contest.yaml`, which can be loaded by PC2.